Docker ID accounts

 Register for a Docker ID

-Go to the Docker Cloud sign up page.
+Go to the Docker Hub signup page.

 Enter a username that will become your Docker ID.

 Your Docker ID must be between 4 and 30 characters long, and can only contain numbers and lowercase letters.
+Once you create your Docker ID you cannot reuse it in the future if you deactivate this account.

 Enter a unique, valid email address.